-&lt;sup>1 This limit is tied to Public Contract Code Section 22032.
+1 This limit is tied to Public Contract Code Sections 22032-22034.
 Any changes to limits set in Public Contract Code Section hereby are adopted as part of this policy.

-- 4.1 Formal Bidding (continued) - a) Bid Forms: (continued) - 3.
+- 4.1 Formal Bidding (continued) - a) Bid Forms: The initiating department shall prepare a bid form including detail specifications for the services to be purchased.
+The following format is suggested for competitive bids: - 1.
+Submission of bids (or proposals) Include date, time, location and bid number as assigned by the City Clerk.
+Include a detail list of the information the bid or proposal should contain - 2.
+Questions List the name, address, and telephone number of the person to be contacted concerning questions about the project. - 3.
 Background Provide as much background as necessary to give the bidder an understanding of the environment in which the job will be performed and to which the job relates. - 4.
 Scope of work Describe in detail the requirement for the job and detail specification. - 5.
 Desired project schedule Be as specific as possible. - 6.
 Minimum and desirable qualifications Be as specific as possible. - 7.
 Performance Bond- Whether a performance bond is required and if so, the amount and form of bidders security. - 8.
 Sample Contract- A sample of the contract that is expected to be used should be included in the bid package. - b) Notice Inviting Bids: The initiating department shall also prepare a notice inviting bids that includes the following: - 1.
 A general description of the services to be purchased. - 2.
 A statement indicating where bid forms, specifications and bonding requirements can be obtained. - 3.
 A statement specifying the time and place for the opening of the bids. - 4.
-The notice shall be published at least fourteen calendar days before the date of the opening of bids in a newspaper of general circulation, printed and published in the City.
+The notice shall be published at least fourteen calendar days before the date of the opening of bids in a newspaper of general circulation, printed and published in the City, or as indicated in Public Contract Code Section 22037.
 (It is recommended that it be published twice, not less than five days apart.) - 5.
 The notice shall also be mailed to all construction trade journals specified in Section 22036 of the Public Contract Code.
-The notices shall be mailed at least thirty (30) calendar days before the date of opening the bids. - c) Bid Opening - 1.
-Sealed bids shall be submitted to the City Clerk's office and shall be clearly identified with the Bid number on the envelope.
-Faxed or other electronic bids are not acceptable. - 2.
-Bids shall be opened in public at the time and place stated in the public notice. - 3.
-The City Clerk or his/her designee shall open the bids and shall record all bids received.
+The notices shall be mailed at least fifteen (15) calendar days before the date of opening the bids.

-&lt;sup>1 This limit is tied to Public Contract Code Section 22032.
+1 This limit is tied to Public Contract Code Sections 22032-22034.
 Any changes to limits set in Public Contract Code Section hereby are adopted as part of this policy.